Pulover/PuloversMacroCreator/Documentation/Faq.md

 > MacroCreator.exe SavedFile.pmc -a

 You can also export the Macro to an AutoHotkey script and run it using Window's Task Scheduler (you must have AutoHotkey installed).

+### Is Macro Creator Portable?

+All settings are saved to *MacroCreator.ini* and User Global Variables are saved to *UserGlobalVars.ini*, both files are located inside *AppData\MacroCreator* by default.
+To make **Macro Creator** portable you can copy those files to the same directory of *MacroCreator.exe* and it will use its own folder instead of AppData.

 ### Which command line parameters are supported?